 made of the mind into an id, an ego, and a super–ego represents any advance in our knowledge,

 it ought to enable us to understand more thoroughly the dynamic relations within the …

 Freud, S. (1961).
 The ego and the id.
 In The Standard Edition of the Complete Psychological Works of Sigmund Freud, Volume XIX (1923-1925): The Ego and the Id and Other Works (pp. 1-66).

 Further research shows that Freud File is a website with links to primary sources about Sigmund Freud, including links to his Library of Congress collection.
 That is another resource worth exploring further.

 Once you’ve identified a few primary and secondary sources, you can continue your search within those documents to find more.
 On this particular subject, there is a wealth of information and you should be able to develop your psychology school essay easily.
 Check the databases available through your school and ask your librarian for help.

 Remember to use APA citation and include as many primary sources in your reference list, as possible.
-APA style is author-date style so you need to include in-text citations that match with your APA reference list entries to create full citations.
+APA format is an author-date style, so you need to include in-text citations that match with your APA reference list entries to create full citations.